Program Services Coordinator

-The ideal Program Data Services Coordinator for the Northeast Iowa Food Bank understands and is passionate about the organization's mission to provide nutritious food and grocery product to those in need in our 16-county service area.
-This individual will be a vital component of the Food Bank's leadership team by providing over 6.6 million meals annually to the over 31,000 food insecure people in northeast Iowa.
-As the Program Data Services Coordinator, this team member must demonstrate outstanding management, organizational, planning, and implementation skills in order to optimize Food Bank processes and develop new opportunities that support the Northeast Iowa Food Bank's strategic plan.
+The ideal Program Services Coordinator for the Northeast Iowa Food Bank understands and is passionate about the organization's mission to provide nutritious food and grocery product to those in need in our 16-county service area.
+This individual will be a vital component of the Food Bank's team by providing over 8.6 million meals annually to the over 45,000 food insecure people in northeast Iowa.
 The ability to work in a fast-paced and progressive environment will be the key to success in this role, as the Northeast Iowa Food Bank continually strives to work towards closing the Meal Gap in northeast Iowa.

+The ideal Program Services Coordinator must demonstrate outstanding organizational, planning, and implementation skills to optimize Food Bank processes and support the development of new opportunities for the Northeast Iowa Food Bank's strategic plan.
 This individual will possess strong interpersonal skills with the ability to develop and maintain positive relationships with program partners.
-This individual will be able to interpret and prepare for presentation to stakeholders.
-The Program Data Services Coordinator must have a strong sense of initiative to continually develop and improve Northeast Iowa Food Bank Service Insights program, data integrity and relations with Food Bank partners.
+This individual will support capacity-building efforts with Partner Agencies.
+The Program Services Coordinator must have a strong sense of initiative to continually develop and contribute to the development of and relations with our partners and programs.

-• Serve as liaison between the Northeast Iowa Food Bank and program partners to establish and maintain effective and positive working relationships.
+• Serve as a liaison between the Northeast Iowa Food Bank and program partners to establish and maintain effective and positive working relationships.

-• Provide platform specific user support, basic technical support to users, and deliver information to agency and program partners in a friendly and timely manner.
+• Provide platform-specific user support, basic technical support to users, and deliver information to agency and program partners in a friendly and timely manner.

 • Adhere to all policies and procedures set forth by the Northeast Iowa Food Bank in accordance with Feeding America standards, AIB, local, state and federal regulations.

-• Greet, train and supervise volunteers as well as share the mission of the NEIFB; provide general guidance of projects; assure proper training of volunteers to include specific jobs and safety concerns.
+• Greet, train and supervise volunteers as well as share the mission of the NEIFB; provide general guidance on projects; assure proper training of volunteers to include specific jobs and safety concerns.
 Communicate frequently with volunteers to ensure they are satisfied and appropriately placed.

 • In instances of a federal, state, or locally declared emergency, NEIFB is typically considered an essential service and emergency responder; all of its employees may be called in to perform regular or emergent duties